glmck13/MobilePi/server-config/README.md

 libstrongswan
 libstrongswan-standard-plugins
 ```
-2. Register a public domain name for your server.
+2. Register a public domain name for your home router.
 I have a dynamic DNS name registered through dyndns.org,
 which my home router updates on every reboot.

 3. Get an X.509 certificate for your server.
 Certificates are available through https://letsencrypt.org/.